jithendrachandra/jithendrachandra/README.md

-# Hi 👋, I'm Ganesh Koparde,</h2></br>
+# Hi 👋, I'm Ganesh Koparde,</h2>

-  <h4>A dedicated developer with experience in both web and app development, specializing in full-stack projects.
+  <h3>Dedicated full-stack web developer currently freelancing, with hands-on experience in web and app development.
 I have
-    a strong foundation in problem-solving.
-I am currently pursuing my 5th semester of BCA at KLE Society's College of BCA, Gokak.
+completed an internship and worked on multiple full-stack projects, honing my problem-solving skills.
+As a final-year BCA student,

+I am eager to expand my knowledge and contribute to innovative solutions.

 ### 🌐 Socials: